Skip to Content

 Day 1: Visit Brenham and Round Top

 In Texas, Blue Bell ice cream is life.
 Like BBQ, Whataburger, and Dr. Pepper up the road in Waco, Blue Bell is a Texas staple.
-Going to see where it’s made in the small town of Brenham just 90 miles from Austin was the fulfillment of a childhood fantasy and the first of our road trip destinations.
+Going to see where it’s made in the small town of Brenham just 90 miles from Austin was the fulfillment of a childhood fantasy.

 The Blue Bell ice cream factory experience is designed to evoke a particular kind of nostalgia and small-town feel.
 In front of the charming red brick building, we were greeted by a shiny antique 1930s delivery truck and the US and Texas flags flying high against the blue sky.
 Inside, we donned our old-time soda jerk paper hats with the Blue Bell logo on the side and took a walk through company history.